-i.
-Minimum Standard - Highway agencies must develop a Roadside Vegetation Management Program that limits the application of herbicides and restricts the methods in which mulch is applied.
-Highway agencies shall only apply herbicides in areas where it is not practical to mow (such as around guardrails, signposts, telephone poles, etc.), and the application shall be limited to a 1 foot radius around such structures.
+- i.
+Minimum Standard Highway agencies must develop a Roadside Vegetation Management Program that limits the application of herbicides and restricts the methods by which mulch is applied.
+Highway Agencies shall only apply herbicides in a 2 foot radius around structures where it is not practical to mow (such as around guardrails, signposts, telephone poles, etc.).
 If mulch is applied, it shall be stabilized in accordance with the Standards for Soil Erosion and Sediment Control in New Jersey N.J.A.C.
 2:90-1 (or N.J.A.C.
-16:25A where NJDOT is the Highway Agency) to prevent it from being washed away with stormwater into the waters of the state.

-- ii.
-Measurable Goal Highway Agencies shall certify annually that that they have met the Roadside Vegetation Management minimum standard. - iii.
-Implementation Within 12 months of the effective date of permit authorization, Highway Agencies shall comply with the Roadside Vegetation Management minimum standard. - 8.
-Maintenance Yard Operations (including Service Areas, and Ancillary Operations) - a.
+16:25A where NJDOT is the Highway Agency) to prevent it from being washed away with stormwater into the waters of the State. - ii.
+Measurable Goal Highway Agencies shall certify annually that they have met the Roadside Vegetation Management minimum standard. - iii.
+Implementation Within 12 months of the effective date of permit authorization, Highway Agencies shall have developed and begun implementing the Roadside Vegetation Management minimum standard.

+8. Maintenance Yard Operations (including Maintenance Activities at Service Areas, and Ancillary Operations)

+- a.
 De-icing Material Storage - i.
-Minimum Standard Highway Agencies must construct a permanent structure (a permanent building or permanent structure that is anchored to a permanent foundation and is completely roofed and walled) for the storage of salt, and other deicing materials, if applicable.
+Minimum Standard Highway Agencies must construct a permanent structure (a permanent building or permanent structure that is anchored to a permanent foundation with a impermeable floor, and that is completely roofed and walled) for the storage of salt, and other de-icing materials, if applicable.

 Once completed, Highway Agencies shall perform regular maintenance and inspections of the permanent structure.
 Seasonal tarping shall be used as an interim BMP until the permanent structure is completed.
-Sand may be stored outside and uncovered if a 50-foot setback is maintained from storm sewer inlets, ditches or other stormwater conveyance channels, and surface water bodies. - ii.
-Measurable Goal Highway Agencies shall certify annually that that they have met the De-icing Material Storage minimum standard. - iii.
+Sand may be stored outside and uncovered if a 50-foot setback is maintained from storm sewer inlets, ditches or other stormwater conveyance channels, and surface water bodies.

+- ii.
+Measurable Goal Highway Agencies shall certify annually that they have met the De-icing Material Storage minimum standard. - iii.
 Implementation Within 12 months from the effective date of permit authorization, Highway Agencies shall implement the interim seasonal tarping BMP.
 Within 12 months of the effective date of permit authorization, Highway Agencies will comply with the 50-foot buffer requirement for the outside storage of sand.
-Within 36 months from the effective date of permit authorization Highway Agencies shall store all salt and deicing materials in a permanent structure.
+Within 36 months from the effective date of permit authorization Highway Agencies shall store all salt and de-icing materials in a permanent structure.